khanonjs/khanon.js-website/public/docs/0-before-starting.md

 # Request to the community

-Please if you see any error in the documentation pages, send a description to [`development@khanonjs.com`](mailto:development@khanonjs.com)
+Please if you see any error in the documentation pages, send the description to [`development@khanonjs.com`](mailto:development@khanonjs.com)